CommunitySolidServer/CommunitySolidServer/documentation/markdown/usage/dev-configuration.md

 # Configuring the CSS as a development server in another project

 It can be useful to use the CSS as local server to develop Solid applications against.
-As an alternative using CLI arguments, or environment variables the CSS can be configured in the `package.json` as follows:
+As an alternative to using CLI arguments, or environment variables, the CSS can be configured in the `package.json` as follows:

 ```json
 {